Income Tax Guide for Freelancers

 How to calculate freelance taxes?

-The taxable income for freelancers is simply calculated by applying the appropriate deductions from the gross taxable income of the freelancer.
-The taxable income is adjusted with the applicable tax slab to arrive at the accurate tax amount.
+The taxable income for freelancers is simply calculated by deducting applicable expenses from the freelancer’s gross income.
+The resulting taxable income is then applied to the relevant tax slab to determine the accurate tax amount.

 What will be the tax on freelance income from other countries?

-The foreign income of the freelancer for their services is treated the same way as their local earnings.
-The taxes on this income are levied in the same way as per the slabs given above.
+Freelancers’ foreign income from their services is treated similarly to their local earnings.
+Taxes on this income are levied according to the same tax slabs mentioned above.

 Do freelancers have to maintain a book of accounts?

-Yes, all freelancers must maintain a book of accounts to calculate income tax for freelancers as per section 44A and Rule 6F of the Income Tax Act, 1961.
+Yes, all freelancers must maintain a book of accounts for income tax calculation as per Section 44A and Rule 6F of the Income Tax Act, 1961.

 You May Also Like